jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

-# Discover, design and run pre-built standard integration on Edge Integration Cell
+# Exercise 2 - Discover, design and run pre-built standard integration on Edge Integration Cell

-In the previous exercise, we have activated and deployed Edge Integration Cell runtime.
+In the previous exercise, you have familiarized yourself with the SAP Integration Suite capabilities and navigation.
 Now let's look at how we can discover, design and run pre-built standard integrations on Edge Integration Cell.
 In this exercise, we will use a pre-built standard content to connect to SAP S/4HANA backend system, trigger execution of the content deployed on Edge Integration Cell and perform operations like update of the S/4HANA data objects.

 ### Note